olemathias/techonline-servers/doc/readme.md

 1. Try to create a reverse zone for the assigned subnet. (in-addr.arpa)
 2. Make DHCP automaticly create DNS records for it's clients.
 (Dynamic DNS)
 3. Feel free to create more zones.
+4. Use tcpdump to see the traffic from the client

 # TODO notes
-- tcpdump
 - dhcp authoritative option
-- recursor and authoritative on the same IP/server: why not.
 - Write about the DHCP Options (default-lease-time, max-lease-time)
 - The diffrent DNS records (A, AAAA, CNAME, NS, SOA, MX, ++)
 - @    WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED!     @